nhsx/Mental-Health/15/index.md

 - Make sustainable change by exposing new ways of working to build better services
 - Empower staff to use some tools, approaches and ideas beyond our involvement
-- Provide scalable solutions to any common problems for digital service delivery (This could include standardised user research findings, service design patterns, benefits cases, cod repositories etc.)
+- Provide scalable solutions to any common problems for digital service delivery (This could include standardised user research findings, service design patterns, benefits cases, code repositories etc.)

 ![Whiteboard with coloured post-it notes of what the team wants to learn ](https://raw.githubusercontent.com/nhsx/Mental-Health/master/images/wn2.JPG)